12 min read

 Why data center construction is different from regular construction

-A typical hyperscale data center — the kind Microsoft, Amazon, Google, or Meta is building right now — costs $500 million to $2 billion per campus and contains more electrical, mechanical, and low-voltage systems per square foot than almost any other building type.
+A typical hyperscale data center — the kind associated with operators such as Microsoft, Amazon, Google, and Meta — can cost hundreds of millions to billions of dollars per campus and contains more electrical, mechanical, and low-voltage systems per square foot than almost any other building type.
 These are not office parks.

 Power systems include high-voltage switchgear, multiple levels of UPS backup, diesel generators, and complex power distribution units.
 Cooling systems include chillers, cooling towers, computer room air handlers, pumping loops, and precision controls.
 Data cabling runs in the tens of thousands of fiber and copper connections per building.
 All of it has to work the first time — downtime is unacceptable.